quipucords/qpc-tools/docs/man.md

 `--password`

-  Required.
-Prompts for the Quipucords server password.
+  Sets the Quipucords server password.

 #### Installing the server offline